Welcome from the Director of Research Training for the Residency

 Why do research as a resident?
 Research is exciting – it is about generating new knowledge, exploring unanswered questions, and moving the field forward.
 Doing research is extremely rewarding intellectually, and it ultimately improves the care and well-being of patients.
 Getting involved in research during residency will enhance your training and education.
 It may also help you meet your future career goals.
 If you are interested in a research career, doing research as a resident will be an invaluable experience.
 Getting involved with research as a resident will also be valuable if you decide to pursue other types of careers.
 Brown University is an outstanding place to get additional research training after residency; the department offers many post-residency research fellowships that provide additional research training to further prepare for a research career.

-In collaboration with Drs.
-Jane Eisen and Tracey Guthrie, my goal is to make research accessible to all interested residents -- to help you learn about research, offer a wide range of research opportunities, help you find a research mentor in your area of interest, and make research a valuable and rewarding part of your training.
+My goal is to make research accessible to all interested residents -- to help you learn about research, offer a wide range of research opportunities, help you find a research mentor in your area of interest, and make research a valuable and rewarding part of your training.
 A research experience is optional, and it can be a large or small part of your training at Brown.
 Our NIMH-funded R25 grant gives selected residents increased opportunities to do research during residency.
 Our goal is to tailor a research experience to each person, so it fits your needs and enhances your training experience.

 The DPHB has many outstanding researchers with whom residents can work.
 Residents who are interested in pursuing basic science or translational research may also work with outstanding faculty in departments at Brown such as the Department of Neuroscience and the Department of Cognitive, Linguistic, and Psychological Sciences.